-In the National Treasure movie there was an ancient native city of gold buried in the rocks.
-There is something about the Black Hills that has its own mystery going all the way back to tribal times that people pick up on.
+In the National Treasure movie there was an ancient native city of gold buried in the rocks behind the heads.
+There is something about the Black Hills that has its own unique mystery going all the way back to tribal times that people pick up on.

-Bruce and I made our way back to the Bay Area and Anita decided to come up on the train and meet me in SF.
-I was really excited.
-I had missed her and looked forward to being with her again.
-I am standing in the station in my new hippie garb and she gets off the train dressed in a formal women’s suit and pill box hat made famous by Jackie Kennedy.
-We both looked at each other and went opps.
-It didn’t stop us from re-connecting, but it began a tension in our relationship that would last through out the rest of college.
+Bruce and I made our way back to the Bay Area after an episode in Yellowstone park where we ran out of gas in the middle of the night and had to wake up the rangers to get fuel.
+Anita decided to come up on the train and meet me in SF.
+I had missed her.
+So, I am standing in the rail station in my new hippie garb and she gets off the train dressed in a formal women’s suit and pill box hat made famous by Jackie Kennedy.
+We both looked at each other and went hmmmm....
+It didn’t stop us from re-connecting, but it began a tension in our relationship that would last through the rest of college.
 Anita was a good sport.
 When I think of what it must have been like to be around my bigger self then I don’t blame her for moving off.
 I headed back to school with no band.
 I was also tired of messing around and getting rejection form letters from music producers.
 I was going to put together an all-star group and we were going to go after fame and fortune.

 Pacific Grass and Electric/Yankee Dollar